(Also Known as Calcaneal Spurs or Osteophytes)

 Heel spurs can affect your ability to do your usual work and/or activities, and can also trap and irritate the nerves in your heel area.
 They can change the way you walk, and can lead to knee, hip and low back injuries.
 If severe, they may require medical intervention.

-10-21% of the population is affected by heel spurs.
-They are most often seen in athletes, people who are on their feet all day, are overweight, and/or over 40 years of age.
+Who can be affected by heel spurs?
+10-21% of the population, mostly often seen in athletes, people who are on their feet all day, are overweight, and/or over 40 years of age.

 Many people refer to plantar fasciitis and heel spurs as one in the same.
 Although these are similar, they are not same.
 Heel spurs can actually be caused by plantar fasciitis; 50% of people with plantar fasciitis have heel spurs, whereas 19% of people have heel spurs without plantar fasciitis.

 Poor biomechanics affect the way your foot hits the ground.
-If you overpronate (feet roll inward) you tend to have flat feet (pes planus), which increases pressure on your plantar fascia.
-If you underpronate (feet roll outward) you tend to have rigid feet and a high arch (pes cavus), which results in a shortened plantar fascia.
+If you overpronate (feet roll inward) you tend to have flat feet (pes planus), which increases stress on the heel bone.

-Health conditions such as obesity, inflammatory diseases (rheumatoid arthritis, ankylosing spondylitis), bursitis, neuroma (nerve growths), gout, diabetes, Haglund's deformity, and Achilles tendinitis can also instigate the problem.
+Health conditions such as obesity, inflammatory diseases (rheumatoid arthritis, ankylosing spondylitis), bursitis, neuroma (nerve growths), gout, diabetes, Haglund's deformity, and Achilles tendinitis can also instigate heel spurs.

 You may or may not experience any symptoms with your heel spurs.
 It is normally the irritation and inflammation felt in the tissues around your heel spur that cause discomfort.